okynas/Todo-App/README.md

 To use the project, you have to install docker on your machine.

-For more information on download, please refer to the [Docker Installation][https://docs.docker.com/get-docker/].
+For more information on download, please refer to the ![Docker Installation][https://docs.docker.com/get-docker/].

 Once downloaded you can run each of the containers: